-Recent accounting pronouncement: In September 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2020-07, Not-for-Profit Entities (Topic 958):Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
-This ASU requires a not-for-profit entity to present contributed nonfinancial assets in the statement of activities as a line item that is separate from contributions of cash or other financial assets.
-The term nonfinancial asset includes fixed assets, use of fixed assets or utilities, materials and supplies, intangible assets, services and unconditional promises of those assets.
-A not-for-profit entity also is required to disclose contributed nonfinancial assets received disaggregated by category that depicts the type of contributed nonfinancial assets as well as other expanded disclosures.
-The ASU should be applied on a retrospective basis and is effective for annual periods beginning after June 15, 2022.
-Early adoption is permitted.
-The Organization is currently evaluating the impact the pending adoption of the new standard will have on its financial statements.
+Recently adopted accounting pronouncement: In September 2020, the FASB issued ASU 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets. which requires a not-for-profit entity to present contributed nonfinancial assets in the statement of activities as a line item that is separate from contributions of cash or other financial assets.
+ASU 2020-07 also requires additional qualitative and quantitative disclosures about contributed nonfinancial assets received, disaggregated by category.
+This ASU was effective for the Organization beginning on January 1, 2022.
+The adoption of this guidance did not have a significant impact on the Organization's financial statements.

-Subsequent events: Subsequent events have been evaluated through March 7, 2022, which is the date the financial statements were available for issuance.
+Subsequent events: Subsequent events have been evaluated through March 28, 2023, which is the date the financial statements were available for issuance.